Smart Casual Verification of the Confidential Consortium Framework: Primer on

 \summary{TLC}

 We also state desired safety (\emph{something bad never happens}) and liveness (\emph{something good eventually happens}) properties in \tlaplus{}.
 For example, the safety properties \textsc{LogInv}, \textsc{AppendOnlyProp}, and \textsc{MonoLogInv} (Listing~\ref{lst:consensus}, described in \S\ref{sec:consensus}) assert properties of the \textit{log}.
 Properties are checked and verified using, random state space exploration (simulation), model checking, or theorem proving.
 TLC~\cite{yu:tlc}, an explicit-state model checker, verifies that a \emph{finite} model of a spec satisfies its properties by enumerating all reachable states.
 A symbolic model-checker~\cite{Konnov19} is especially well-suited for the verification of inductive invariants of finite systems.
 The \tlaplus{} Proof System~\cite{tlapm, Cousineau2012a} mechanically verifies a deductive proof of the properties of an infinite system.
 These tools complement each other, enabling a combination of model-checking and deductive proofs to verify specs.
 This approach allows for varying levels of verification depth, from push-button model checking to fully mechanized safety and liveness proofs~\cite{konnovSpecificationVerificationTLA2022}.
+Our companion paper~\cite[\S2.1]{cirsteaValidatingTracesDistributed2024} provides a more detailed summary of \tlaplus{}.